 The bind plug of your RedCat is used for making a connection.
 You can bind a transmitter with a receiver.
 You can buy or make your DIY bind plug.
 It is necessary to have one by hand.

 What does the ESC alarm mean on my RC car?

 The ECS might display an over-voltage alarm.
 The signal red and green light means there is a voltage issue on the car.
 If you are using NiMH batteries, you need to be careful with the LVD.

 Is the battery of my RedCat racing gone bad?

-You need to inspect if there is any swollen part of your battery.
-If there is, the battery is gone bad.
-If the battery has corrosion you need to replace it right away.
+You need to inspect if there is any swollen part of your battery, means the battery is gone bad.
+If the battery has corrosion, you need to replace it right away.

 Well, now you know all about RedCat Racing troubleshooting.
 So, you don’t need to spend more bucks to get another car.
 Just follow the troubleshooting procedure.